grommet/grommet/src/js/components/FileInput/README.md

 **fileInput.icons.remove**

 The icon to use for the control to remove a chosen file.
-Expects `string`.
+Expects `React.Element`.

 Defaults to

 ```
-undefined
+FormClose
 ```

 **fileInput.label**

 The Text props to use for the file label.
-Expects `string`.
+Expects `object`.

 Defaults to

 ```
-undefined
+[object Object]
 ```

 **fileInput.message**

 The Text props to use for the message shown before a file
       has been selected.
-Expects `string`.
+Expects `object`.

 Defaults to

 ```
-undefined
+[object Object]
 ```

 **fileInput.pad**

-The Box pad prop for the container.
-Expects `string`.
+The pad prop for the container.
+Expects `string | object`.

 Defaults to